 Works from the Texas Union Permanent Art Collection are displayed in the public areas of The Texas Union.
-As a continual part of the campus environment, the Permanent Art Collection is a unique enrichment program that invites frequent, leisurely encounters with a diverse selection of visual arts by students and patrons.
+As a continual part of the campus environment, the Permanent Art Collection is a unique enrichment program that invites frequent, leisurely encounters with a wide selection of visual arts by students and patrons.

-Additional contributions to the endowment from interested donors enhance the opportunities to augment the Collection, ensuring that the expanding Collection provides rewarding experiences for students, alumni, and the university community in perpetuity.
+Additional contributions to the endowment from interested donors enhance the opportunities to augment the Collection, ensuring that the expanding Collection provides rewarding experiences for students, alumni and the university community in perpetuity.

 The Texas Union Endowment Fund generates annual support for the Union's operating budget.
 Increasing the General Endowment's corpus is essential to protect the income stream against inflation.
 Significantly increasing the size of the corpus will increase the amount of annual support in real dollars and provide more stability for the Union's financial base.